urbaman/HomeLab/Network/Switch/Cisco.md

 access-switch1(config)#
 ```

-### Configure Layer2 VLANs and assign ports to the them
+### Configure Layer3 VLANs and assign ports to the them

 By default, all physical ports of the switch belong to the native VLAN1.
 One of the most important functions of an Ethernet switch is to segment the network into multiple Layer2 VLANs (with each VLAN belonging to a different Layer3 subnet).

-In order to do the above Layer2 segmentation you need to create additional VLANs from the default VLAN1 and then assign physical ports to these new vlans.
+In order to do the above Layer3 segmentation you need to create additional VLANs from the default VLAN1 and then assign physical ports to these new vlans.
 Let’s create two new vlans (VLAN2 and VLAN3) and assign two ports to each one.

-#### First create the Layer2 VLANs on the switch
+#### First create the Layer2 and Layer3 VLANs on the switch, assigning the VLANs

 ```bash
 access-switch1(config)# vlan 2